jmeierhofer/SocketTest/README.md

 Modified version from Akshathkumar Shetty's SocketTest, which can be found here:
 [GitHub](https://github.com/akshath/SocketTest)

-It has the following features compared to the orignal SocketTest:
+It has the following features compared to the original SocketTest v 3.0.1:
- * Print every received text from the connection in a new line and prefix it with `R: `, like it is done for every sent text with `S: `.
+ * Print every received text from the connection in a new line and prefix it with `R:&nbsp;`, like it is done for every sent text with `S:&nbsp;`.
+ * Allow the user to select a charset like ASCII, UTF-8 or UTF-16 for converting the entered text to raw bytes and back.

 ## Build JAR
 Open a console from your SocketTest project folder and enter: